Step One: Create a Trip

 You can decide if you want it scary or simply a-maze-ing; there’s a 10-acre labyrinth without the haunted factor and a separate one that’s creepy to the max.
 Rev up your chill factor with indoor Halloween movies, then arm yourself with 12-hour glowstick (to keep), and test your luck in the haunted maze.
 Corn cops are available, should you get lost…BAAAHAAHAAHAA!
 Outside of the maze, it’s fall fun at its best, with duck races, corn cannon, water balloon sling shot, an 80-foot tube slide and hayrides.

 Schusters is a child’s paradise: with potbellied piglets, pygmy goats and cuddly bunnies, you might have to pull the little ones away to do the maze.
 But older kids will love the challenges of lost and found games throughout the labyrinth, and the Haunted Forest, too.
-The 2012 maze theme reflects the farm's charity partner for the season, The Ronald McDonald House Charities of Madison.
+The 2013 maze theme welcomes the University of Wisconsin's new head coach Gary Anderson with a corn maze in his likeness along with the iconic motion "W".
+Go Badgers!
 Don’t forget to pick up some goodies from Sarah’s Sweet Shoppe and Bakery on your way home.

 Seriously, have you ever pet a chinchilla?
 You can, on the shores of the Rock River at Glacier Rock Farms, as well as stroke a hedgehog, kiss a llama and interact with the other 40 animals at the farm.
 Also, you can pan for gems and fossils at the River Rock Mining Company.
 But the real draw here is the 2012 corn maze, It's A Jungle out There!
 If you're brave enough to venture out into this leafy world of dangerous tropical beasts, beware the hissing snake and the giant footed elephant.

 It’s certainly not Mapquest: You get a map, but most of it’s missing.
 With 15 acres of twisty-turny paths through mile-high stalks of corn, there’s nothing to do but take a huge bite out of your caramel apple and work with your team to find the secret locations that will gain you prizes along the way through this gigantic maze—the largest in Wisconsin.
-The 2012 technology themed maze is a multi layered cyborg tribute to Leonardo da Vinci complete with complex gears.
+The 2013 Kraken Maze is cut in the shape of a massive sea creature.
 Meanwhile, draft horses pull patrons through the fields to the pumpkin patch, kids catapult pumpkins over the pond and play in the corncrib funhouse, and small fry collect eggs from stuffed chickens and nuzzle the bunnies.

 What’s tall and green and full of a-maize-ing power?
 No, it’s not the Incredible Hulk; it’s the 8-acre urban corn maze, right in the middle of Madison, designed to keep the heat and electricity on for families across Wisconsin that are experiencing budget crises.
 Along with the maze, there’s face painting, a petting zoo, crafting and more.
 Best feature?
 95% of the profits go toward keeping families warm...and that’s cool.

 It’s 10 acres of very scary fun.
 You can try to use your cell phone to receive text clues and win prizes, but after dark, well, let’s just say Happy Hunting!
 The Govins claim no one’s been permanently lost in the maze, but you’ll just have to see for yourself.
-The 2012 theme is "Walk To End Alzheimer's" with half of maze admissions going to the Alzheimer's Association.
+The 2013 theme is "Wounded Warrior Project" with fundraising efforts going to support WWP.
 There’s also plenty for smaller kids to do: duck races, pony hops, a corn box and more.